lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 # Serve _useful_ images

-Remember that our actual goal here is to display transit departure times, which aren't very helpful if you post them once and they never change.
+Remember that our actual goal here is to display transit arrival times, which aren't very helpful if you post them once and they never change.
 We need to build something capable of generating Kindle-compatible screenshots if we want this project to actually be useful.
 Since there was already a UI provided by